tag

 Print

-Freeze-dried dog foods are a convenient alternative to raw frozen dog foods.
+Freeze-dried dog foods are a convenient alternative to raw frozen dog foods when it comes to making fresh meals for your dog.
 Ingredients are cold processed at extremely low temperatures of -60 to -85 degrees.
-This removes moisture but doesn’t change the original nutritional content as heat is not applied. freeze-dried dog foods offer health benefits, easy storage, and varied flavors that even picky eaters can enjoy.
+This removes moisture but doesn’t change the original nutritional content as heat is not applied.
+For these reasons, freeze-dried dog foods offer health benefits, easy storage, and varied flavors that even picky eaters can enjoy.

 REVIEW CRITERIA